· Bill / Engineering title exemption · enacted

 What changed

-- Amends the Engineering and Geoscience Professions Act to introduce a new exemption for the use of the word 'engineer' in specific contexts.
+- Amends the Engineering and Geoscience Professions Act to introduce an exemption for the use of the word 'engineer' in specific contexts.

-- Allows individuals or entities to use the phrase 'software engineer' or other similar phrases (as prescribed by regulation) without being considered professional engineers or subject to the Act's title protection.
+- Permits individuals or entities to use 'software engineer' or other phrases prescribed by regulation without being subject to the Act's title protection.

-- Grants the Minister of Advanced Education the authority to make regulations prescribing additional words or phrases similar to 'software engineer' that would also be exempt from title protection.
+- Expands the Minister of Advanced Education's authority to prescribe additional words or phrases, similar to 'software engineer,' that are exempt from title protection.

 Why it matters